zhangxy0517/HyperGCT/README.md

 ## Requirements

-If you are using conda, you may configure PointDSC as:
+CUDA 11.8 and conda should be installed first, then you may configure HyperGCT as:

     conda env create -f environment.yml
-    conda activate pointdsc
+    conda activate HyperGCT

-CUDA 11.8

 ## Pretrained Model

-We provide the pre-trained model of 3DMatch in `snapshot/PointDSC_3DMatch_release` and KITTI in `snapshot/PointDSC_KITTI_release`.
+We provide the pre-trained model of 3DMatch in `snapshot/HyperGCT_3DMatch_release` and KITTI in `snapshot/HyperGCT_KITTI_release`.

 ## Instructions to training and testing